tgenovese/console_bridge_vendor-release/QUALITY_DECLARATION.md

 `console_bridge_vendor` does not provide coverage testing.
 For vendored packages, this will be considered to be addressed in the external dependency.

 ### Performance [4.iv]

+The Console Bridge package is benchmarked and the most recent test results can be found [here](http://build.ros2.org/view/Rci/job/Rci__benchmark_ubuntu_focal_amd64/BenchmarkTable/).

 `console_bridge_vendor` does not provide performance testing.
 For vendored packages, this will be considered to be addressed in the external dependency.